0xMukesh/hashnode-blogs/ckyoi2msj040g7ns1gid8aye0.md

 ![](https://imgur.com/8Df3YZO.png)

 Let's test out our `/post` route now 🥳.
-Change the url in the input box from `https://www.thunderclient.com/welcome` to `http:localhost:3000/post`
+Change the URL in the input box from `https://www.thunderclient.com/welcome` to `HTTP:localhost:3000/post`

 Change the HTTP method from `GET` to `POST`